Top Classic and Unusual Scottish Baby Names for Boys

 Current Popular Boy Names

-The current (2017) top Scottish baby names are Jack, Oliver, James, Lewis and Noah.
+The current (2018) top Scottish baby names are Jack, James, Oliver, Logan and Lewis.
 These are names which are popular throughout much of the English speaking and European world.

 Jack, James and Lewis are definitely names that have been used a lot in Scotland and associated with Scotland, and I recommend them.
 However, in this list, I've tried to focus on identifying names that have distinctive Scottish flavour.
 I am starting with names currently in the top Scottish baby names list, which are popular over the world.